ericwtlin/ssr/readme.md

 ```
 git clone https://github.com/ericwtlin/ssr.git
 ```
 Similar to config_sample.json, you need to make configurations for your ShadowsocksR and save the configurations file as config.json

 ## Running as a client

 ### Windows and Android
 There are GUI clients for Windows and Android.
-Please refer to: https://dcamero.azurewebsites.net/shadowsocksr.html#linux
+Please refer to: https://dcamero.azurewebsites.net/shadowsocksr.html

-### Automatical shell scripts for Linux and Mac users
+### Linux and Mac
+In consideration of no GUI clients available, I offer two shell scripts to automatically run ShadowsocksR.

 Excuting the following command:
 ```
 bash local.sh